 - He got kicked out of the mall in Juneau one time after calling the security guard “Shaft,” then went back an hour later with a fake moustache and glasses on.

 - Once, he caught a hippie painting a peace sign on the ground at the ferry terminal.
-An hour later, George returned with some paint and wrote “through superior firepower” underneath it.
+An hour later, George returned with some paint of his own and wrote “through superior firepower” underneath it.

 - He got banned from his son’s school after scuffling over the removal of an American flag, then spent the next few months calling out the school, teachers, and, finally, fellow parents in the local newspaper.

-When I lived with him, George and I would listen to Bruce Springsteen a lot, and George would always call him “the Boss of Rock n’ Roll.”
+When I lived with him, George and I would listen to Bruce Springsteen quite often, and George would always refer to him as “the Boss of Rock n’ Roll.”

 Depending on your political tendencies, you may or may not agree with the fact that Springsteen writes songs about (and for) guys like George, but he does.

 Here is the “Boss of Rock n’ Roll” covering Suicide: